Ozzfest: 2000–2006: commercial success

-2007–2008
+2007: free fest

 On 7 February 2007, it was announced that tickets to Ozzfest 2007 would be offered free of charge, dubbing the 2007 Ozzfest as "free fest."
 Tickets were made available through sponsor websites, the Ozzfest web site and to those buying an advance copy of Ozzy Osbourne's new release, Black Rain.

 Sponsorship money provided the revenue for the tour, but organizers did not pay any of the bands appearing.
-Ozzy Osbourne returned to the headlining slot on the tour after being absent from the 2006 tour.
+Ozzy Osbourne returned to the headlining slot on the tour after only headlining the second stage in 2006.
 Ozzfest 2007 featured well-established acts such as Lamb of God, Static-X, and Hatebreed.

 There were problems with distribution of the free tickets.
 Fans were given codes to receive tickets through the official Ozzfest website, but due to the heavy load on Live Nation's secure servers, there were issues with ticket redemption.
 Another problem was that many "eBay scalpers" charged fans to pay for the free tickets, often turning out to be unusable duplicates of other tickets.
 Then, on 26 July, Ozzfest gave away free tickets without requiring its "redemption code" previously required.

-At the show of 16 August 2007 in Holmdel, New Jersey at the PNC Bank Arts Center, controversy was generated as 83 attendees were arrested at the show, most of them underage and arrested prior to 8:00.
+At the show of 16 August 2007 in Holmdel, New Jersey, at the PNC Bank Arts Center, controversy was generated as 83 attendees were arrested at the show, most of them underage and arrested prior to 8:00.
 In addition, two men died, one after overdosing on alcohol and energy drinks.

+2008-2018: final decade

+2008

 Questions over whether the event would be held in 2008 began when in April that year Ozzy Osbourne announced that he would be headlining the Canadian Monsters of Rock festival.
 The 2008 version of the festival took place for only one date at Pizza Hut Park in Frisco, Texas on 9 August 2008.
 The line-up featured Metallica and Ozzy Osbourne as the headliner bands, as well as other acts such as Jonathan Davis (frontman of Korn), Sevendust, DevilDriver, Serj Tankian (frontman of System of a Down), Cavalera Conspiracy, Shadows Fall, Apocalyptica and In This Moment.
 Along with the two main stages was a third, named the Texas Stage, which, according to Sharon Osbourne, featured such Texas-based bands as The Sword, Drowning Pool, Goatwhore, Soilent Green and Rigor Mortis.

 The Canadian Version of "The Monsters of Rock" was held exclusively on 26 July 2008 at the McMahon Stadium located in Calgary, Alberta, Canada.
 It was also scheduled as a "one time only" event.
 The main attraction for the festival of heavy metal and mayhem were metal giants Judas Priest and the headliner, Ozzy Osbourne.
 In addition, various other "big league" heavy metal outfits attended the festivities.
-The following bands preceded the two main attractions: Serj Tankian, Hatebreed, Cavalera Conspiracy (featuring current frontman of Soulfly, and former frontman of Sepultura, Max Cavalera), Shadows Fall, Canadian metal unit Voivod, Testament, 3 Inches of Blood, Priestess, Zimmers Hole, and Dillinger Escape Plan.
+The following bands preceded the two main attractions: Serj Tankian, Hatebreed, Cavalera Conspiracy, Shadows Fall, Canadian metal unit Voivod, Testament, 3 Inches of Blood, Priestess, Zimmers Hole, and Dillinger Escape Plan.